Montfort-sur-Meu

 It is noted as the birthplace of the Roman Catholic Saint Louis de Montfort, who is considered to be the pioneer of the field of Mariology.
 The saint's birthplace is at 15, Rue de la Saulnerie.
 It is now jointly owned by the three Montfortian congregations he formed: the Community of the Holy Spirit, the Daughters of Wisdom and the Brothers of Saint Gabriel.
 It is the site of frequent "Montfortian pilgrimages" to Montfort-sur-Meu.

 Geography

 The towns located next to Montfort-sur-Meu are Iffendic, Bédée, La Nouaye, Breteil and Talensac.
 Monterfil and Pleumeleuc are nearby.

 The town is located at the convergence of the Meu river and the Garun river, in a farmland region which was in the past in the "Poutrecoët" (= the district in the woods), because it was covered by the big forest of Brocéliande.
+Its location on the Meu gives the commune its name.

 The town is an administrative town of a county.